a-andrew0089/alarmBot/README.md

 Currently the bot can:
 1. Join a discord server
+2. Save user created alarms in minutes
+3. List current set alarms
+4. Notify user when alarm time has elapsed and remove the alarm from the list

 Future plan:
-1. Take in a time in minutes and let the user know the time has elapsed
+1. Have the bot join the server of the user who set the alarm and play a song
+2. Have a setting to make it a recurring alarm i.e. the Pomodoro technique

 One can run the main bot using
 ```bash